rus0000/jsinheritance/README.md

 // server is an instance of http.Server class console.log(server instanceof http.Server); // true

 // Call listen method inherited from http.Server class server.listen(8000);

 console.log(server.hasOwnProperty('listen')); // false
 ```
 Factory function can result in prototype chain similar to what we get using constructors.
 It is also can be implemented without usage of constructors, replacing them with some sort of `init` function, but still resulting in a prototype chain of objects.
-In later case `instanceof` operator will not work, and developer may need to use `Duck typing` to detect object type.
+In later case `instanceof` operator will not work, and developer may need to use `Duck typing` technique to detect object type.

 ## Mixins
 Mixin is another popular and powerful JavaScript pattern.
 It is also kind of inheritance but not using `prototypal inheritance chain`.

 Main goals of using mixins are `multiple inheritance` and `performance boost`.

-Mixin is a function, which mixes behaviours from one or more `donor` objects to `target` object.
+Mixin is a function, which borrows behaviours from one or more `donor` objects to `target` object.
 Technically, it consists of copying all methods and properties from donors to target object, allowing it to achieve similar behaviour.

-The most important part here, is that methods, copied from donors are not copied or cloned itself.
-They are not duplicated.
-The mixin function only copies references to them.
+The most important part here, is that methods, copied from donor are not copied or cloned itself.
+Function objects are not duplicated.
+Mixin function only copies references to them.
 All resulting mixed instances refer to the same set of functions.

-Multiple inheritance is achieved by mixing several objects into one.
+Multiple inheritance is achieved by mixing behaviours from several objects into one.

-Performance boost is achieved by the fact, that prototype chain lookups in JavaScript are expensive, and when all methods from parents reside directly on a child, it accelerates performance.
+Performance boost is achieved by the fact, that prototype chain lookups are expensive, and when all methods from donors are reside directly on a child, it skips lookup and accelerates invocation.

 Mixin function holds intact `__proto__` property of target object.

-`instanceof` operator, as well, will not work.
+`instanceof` operator will not work.

 ## Reading
 * [MDN Introduction to Object-Oriented JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Introduction_to_Object-Oriented_JavaScript)